Questions and Answers about Pancreatic Cancer

 What are your questions about pancreatic cancer?

 You may be aware that BIDMC has partnered with Cancer Connect to offer many online groups and other resources to our patients.
 When you sign up, you will see a long list of online support groups on the right side of your screen.
 This is a really helpful and supportive way to “talk” with others in a similar situation to your own.
-If you haven’t yet signed up for this free and helpful service, please do so here.
+Learn more about this free and helpful service.

 Recently, James Moser, MD, co-director of the Pancreas and Liver Institute at BIDMC and an associate professor at Harvard Medical School, and his colleagues answered a number of submitted questions about the management of pancreatic cancer.
 These include: